Spigell/sparky/README.md

 # Writting build scenario

 Sparky is heavily based on Sparrowdo, so I encourage you to read [Sparrowdo docs](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.

 Here is a short example.

-Say we want to check out a Baildor source code from Git, install dependencies and then run unit tests:
+Say, we want to check out the Baildor source code from Git, install dependencies and then run unit tests:

     $ nano ~/.sparky/projects/bailador-app/sparrowfile